Having a nervous breakdown was one of the best things that ever happened to me.

 11. Release the need to be right

 I grew up in a religious family that always felt the need to protect their sense of being “right,” even to the point of constantly arguing and viciously debating among themselves and other people of different perspectives.
-It wasn’t long before I adopted the habit as well.
+It wasn’t long before I adopted the habit as well (and have since worked hard to release).

 It is absolutely exhausting trying to protect your need to feel “right” and superior to others.
-So I’m relieved to say that I dropped the habit a long time ago through the practice of open-mindedness, empathy, and a little pinch of humility.
+Embracing the possibility that you might be wrong breeds open-mindedness, empathy, humility, and inner peace.
 We are not always right, and that is okay.

 Understand that you can actually learn and grow from accepting that you’re wrong.
 Refusing to be mistaken leads to a type of inner stagnation – a form of inner death where you are firmly and stubbornly locked in one position.
 That sounds kind of like being a frozen corpse to me.
 The nature of life is change and transformation.
 Yes, being wrong is a sting to the ego, but that’s much better than staying in an egotistical, dead-ended position of rightness that steals your inner peace.
 If you struggle to release the need to be right, you can always try a practice such as morning affirmations.
 Affirmations help to reprogram unconscious habits.
 Saying an affirmation such as, “It’s okay to be wrong,” “I accept the pain of learning and growing,” or “I embrace the innate humility within me” will help you open to new perspectives.